truar/developer-blog/content/articles/welcome-to-my-blog.md

 readingTime: 13 minutes
 author:
   name: Thibault Ruaro
-  bio: Thibault is a GCP Professional Architect, with a passion for great code.
-He likes reading about code best practices and staying up-to-date concerning the latest IT subject.
-He is also an official Spring Core Trainer, where he gives training at Zenika on a monthly basis.
+  bio: I am a GCP Professional Architect, with a passion for great code.
+I like reading about code best practices and staying up-to-date concerning the latest IT subject.
+I am also an official Spring Core Trainer, where I give training at Zenika on a monthly basis.
   image: /thibault-ruaro.png
 ---